 Come to the Dining Hall for an Italion feast at noon, Wednesday May14th for our second to last community lunch before we break for summer.
 Peter Pollace will entertain on the banjo, accordion and guitar.
 Contact Neil at

 If you like reading, don't miss Lit Cafe 2 - Histories: Our Community, Ourselves, an evening of readings showcasing the work of five talented, award-winning local authors.
 Please join us Wednesday, March 19 from 7-9 pm -suggested donation for admission is $5, but no one will be turned away for lack of funds.
 We're still finalizing the list of readers, but so far have confirmed Julie Ferguson, Andrea Lister, and Robert Mackay.

 The Walking Group has been going for a year now.
 I must say it has had me walking regularly, rain or shine and occasionally snow or fog.
 I've met some interesting neighbours and dragged a few friends along.
 We have had people a few months old to 8 decades old.
 Some come once a week, some more often, others come sporadically.

-Join local musicians the last Sunday of every month in the Dining Hall for Acoustic Jam, 6-10pm.
+Join local musicians the last Sunday of every month from September to the end of May, in the Dining Hall for Acoustic Jam, 6-10pm.
 Bring your instrument and a snack to share. $2 drop-in.
 Everyone is welcome and you don't have to play an instrument - you can just come and enjoy the music.

 Call Neil at 604-535-0015 ext 236 for more information.